CondorcetVote/Documentation-Book/library/III-#-B.-Extending-Condorcet-#-2.-Candidate---Vote-Class-(library).md

 # Extending Candidate & Vote Class

- Vote & Candidate class are ready to be extend.
+ Vote & Candidate classes are ready to be extended.

  ```php
 use CondorcetPHP\Condorcet\Candidate;